cobaltpngsituation/cobaltpngsituation/README.md

 ▸ I freely hide people if you meet my dni or not, or if you've harassed my friends or me.

 ▸ If I randomly stop talking, it's nobody's fault.
-I don't know what to say most of the time.
+I don't know what to say frequently.
 <hr> <p></p>
 </details>
 <details>